Drumsticks1/TS3-LogDataViewer/README.md

 Much more than only an enhanced client list for your Teamspeak 3 server.

 ## Short description
 TS3_EnhancedClientList creates detailed lists using the information written to the log files of the server.
-It currently provides a control section and four detailed tables that can either be included in an existing website or used with the provided web interface (index.html):
+It currently provides a control section and five detailed tables that come with a provided web interface (index.html):
 - Control section
 - Client list
 - Ban list